The Department of Housing offers a number of programs and services to prospective home buyers in the city of Chicago.

 Affordable Homeownership Opportunities

 Affordable homeownership opportunities are created through various programs and listed on this page as they become available.

 The Building Neighborhoods and Affordable Homes program helps residents purchase newly-built affordable homes in five targeted areas.

 The City of Chicago established the Historic Chicago Bungalow Initiative in 2000 to help foster an appreciation of the Chicago Bungalow as a distinctive housing type, to encourage sympathetic rehabilitation of Chicago bungalows, and assist bungalow owners with adapting their homes to modern and energy efficiency needs, which in turn helps to strengthen Chicago neighborhoods.

-The CCLT is a partner in the ownership process, giving homeowners access to many of the benefits of traditional ownership, along with a network of support to help ensure their ongoing success.
+The Chicago Housing Trust is a partner in the ownership process, giving homeowners access to many of the benefits of traditional ownership, along with a network of support to help ensure their ongoing success.

 City Lots for Working Families

 The City Lots for Working Families (CL4WF) program provides vacant, City-owned lots to developers of affordable single-family homes and two flats for $1 each.